Emergency Kits and Supplies

-This group of dedicated volunteers provides assistance to people displaced or directly affected by an emergency or disaster.
-Trained volunteers arrange for food, clothing, housing and access to emotional support for up to 72 hours after an emergency.
+This group of dedicated volunteers assists people displaced or directly affected by an emergency or disaster.
+Trained volunteers arrange for food, clothing, housing, and access to emotional support for up to 72 hours after an emergency.
 If you are evacuated from your residence due to an emergency or you do not have insurance against damage to your residence due to fire or other emergency situation, you will be greeted and supported by caring volunteers.

 Oceanside Emergency Communications Team (OECT)

-Emergency Management Oceanside is also supported by ECT; Volunteers licensed through Industry Canada as radio operators provide communications within the region, throughout the province and around the world using voice and digital radio equipment.
-Messages can be passed along regarding the welfare of residents to loved ones outside of the region and the needs of the region in an emergency.
+Emergency Management Oceanside is also supported by OECT.
+Volunteers licensed through Industry Canada as radio operators provide communications within the region, throughout the province and around the world using voice and digital radio equipment.
+Messages can be forwarded about the welfare of residents to loved ones outside of the region as well as information about the needs of the region in an emergency.

 We can't do it alone!

 Both ESS and ECT rely on community volunteers.
 Although not paid positions, volunteers receive full training paid for by EMO.
 Training is not required to join ESS or ECT, just a desire to provide a valued service to your community when it is needed most.
 We are currently seeking volunteers or those interested in starting a Neighbourhood Emergency Preparedness Group.

 Positively impact the lives of others.

 Networking and meet new people.

 Experience professional growth.